raml-org/raml-spec/versions/raml-10/raml-10.md

 Moreover, if `additionalProperties` is `false` (explicitly or by inheritance) in a given type definition, then pattern properties are not allowed to be set explicitly in that definition.
 If it is `true` (or omitted) in a given type definition, then pattern properties are allowed and further restrict the allowed additional properties in that type.

-#### Inheritance
+#### Object Type Specialization

-You can declare object types that inherit from other object types:
+You can declare object types that inherit from other object types a sub-type inherits all the properties of its parent type.
+In the example below, the type `Employee` inherits all properties of its parent type `Person`.

 ```yaml
 #%RAML 1.0